NDAR/nda-tools/README.md

 - If installed, it should return the version information.
   ![Python and Pip Installed](https://s3.amazonaws.com/nda.nih.gov/cms/prod/python-pip-installed.png)

 - If not, follow the [pip installation guide](https://pip.pypa.io/en/stable/installation/).
 - If pip is not recognized, run `python get-pip.py –user` to troubleshoot the error and check the version of pip installed on your machine.

 ### [Step 3: Install nda-tools](#step-3-install-nda-tools)

 #### Ensure you have Python and pip installed.
-Run this command to install nda-tools:
+Run this command to install nda-tools

 ```bash
 pip install nda-tools